saikrishnags05/Project-for-Data-to-Decisions/Research Question/RQ_SAI_KRISHNA/Research_Question_Readme.md

   * This will help to Heartland Family Service to get an idea about the types of genders who attended the meeting.

-       * There are 3 programs which were orginased by Heartland Family Service.
+       * There are 3 programs which were organized by Heartland Family Service.
             * Mental Health
             * Substance Use
             * Gambling